0-lucas/digitalgarden.github.io/content/5. Data Engineering/Airflow/Scheduling in Airflow.md

-Scheduling in [[Apache Airflow]] can be a bit confusing at times.
+Scheduling in [[Airflow]] can be a bit confusing at times.
 One should always keep in mind the intricacies of Airflow and work around it.

 ![[airflow schedule patric.png]]
 ___